Dog Psychology, Behaviour & Training

 Prices vary depending on the behaviour, psychology, and training needs.

-Assessments cost £50* unless a rescue code is offered (**obtained from the rescue) then this is currently reduced to only £35.
+Assessments cost £50* unless a rescue code is offered (**obtained from the rescue).
+Then, this is currently reduced to only £35*.

-The price of a full CBT session is only £150* per hour, using dog psychology and up-to-date cognitive behavioural therapy techniques, to help reduce the psychological effects of PTSD, fear, anxiety, and other emotions which cause unwanted, and often unpredictable behaviour.
+The price of a full CBT session is only £150* per hour, using dog psychology and up-to-date cognitive behavioural therapy techniques

 **Ask your dog's rescue to contact us via text on the number at the top of the page with their charity or not-for-profit number, and they'll be issued a reference number for you to use.